 Heather Rader considers how assessments and observations might be used to create flexible groups.

 “About the Author” blurbs are a great way to bring closure to writing in workshops.
 In this “Listen In,” Myia begins to construct her “About the Author” page.

 Some young writers take a lot of time and encouragement on the journey to uninhibited prose, while others zip to prolific.
 Maya is such a writer.
 Heather Rader assists this proficient 2nd grade writer as her teacher observes.

-Heather Rader confers with 2nd grader Maya about her math writing as Linda Karamatic listens in.
+Boys and their toys: Heather Rader confers with a second grader over his game writing while Linda Karamatic listens in.

 Get full access to all Choice Literacy article content

 Get full access to all Choice Literacy video content